If you are a first-time camper, there are plenty of first-time camping tips that you should know before heading out.

-You will need fire starters, matches, and firewood.
+You will need fire starters, matches, and firewood to build a campfire.
 If you bring 12 to 14 small or medium logs for each day, you should have plenty of wood.
 Many campsites sell wood, but you should call ahead and find out.

 Before going to sleep at night, be sure to douse your fire completely before bed or before leaving the campsite.
 Wildfires are incredibly dangerous, and it is up to you to prevent them.